Every year thousands of young recruits join the US Army Infantry.

 It's the way of the warrior.

-It's the way of high achievers.
+Self discipline is the way of high achievers.

 Maintenance And Mental Toughness